Rewards

 changes (most likely increases).
 Hence, the same amount of stETH shares will now be equal to a bigger stETH token balance.

-The overall equation for the total rewards looks like this totalRewards = validatorEffectiveBalance * networkAPR * moduleFee + bondAmount * shareRateChange
+The overall equation for the total rewards is as follows: totalRewards = validatorEffectiveBalance * networkAPR * moduleFee + bondAmount * shareRateChange.
+The supplementary post provides more details.

 A meaningful part of total rewards comes from bond rebase.
 The bond and the Node Operator rewards are combined before the claim.
 The final amount of rewards available for claiming is calculated as totalBond + nodeOperatorRewards - bondRequired